AmidoKnemorey/Self-Practice/README.md

 Within "src/SingleClassWorks_2/" are single-class tasks too but little of bit more interesting.
 Within "src/FirstMiniProjects/ATM" is mini project that simulates of cash dispencer or just FirstMiniProjects.ATM.
 Within "src/FirstMiniProjects/BicyclesRentalAnalysis/" is project that reads one file from "WRM System", the file with info about many quantity of trips in bicycles.
 Read about that system in google.
+Sometimes I leave my own comments in Russian or Polish language in code.